What is low-code development and why you should care?

 No-codeLow-codeAI-augmented low-codeHigh-code

-In 2025, AI-augmented low-code represents the fastest-growing category.
-These platforms add natural language interfaces where you can describe what you want and the AI generates the application logic, dramatically reducing development time while maintaining flexibility.
+In 2026, AI-augmented low-code is the fastest-growing category.
+These platforms add natural language interfaces where you describe what you want and the AI generates the application logic, cutting development time sharply while keeping flexibility.
+For a closer look at one end of the spectrum, read our comparison of low-code vs high-code.

 Why should businesses consider low-code?

-• Improved agility: Low-code development allows fast operating and thus delivers desirable app characteristics that users require.
-These characteristics help applications function smoothly on multiple devices, such as smartphones and desktop PCs.
-In a 2024 global survey, 29% of respondents reported low-code is 40-60% faster than traditional methods, while another 29% reported speeds of 61-100% faster;
+• Improved agility: Low-code delivers apps fast and helps them run smoothly across devices.
+In a 2024 global survey, 29% of respondents said low-code was 40 to 60% faster than traditional methods, and another 29% reported speeds of 61 to 100% faster.

-• Reduced costs: As low-code helps build apps 5x to 10x faster, the costs eventually decrease.
-What’s more, low-code requires fewer human resources for coding, thus reducing hiring costs.
-According to Forrester’s Total Economic Impact studies, companies achieved 260-506% ROI over three years, with payback periods under 6 months.
-One composite organization avoided hiring two IT developers, resulting in approximately $4.4 million increase in business value.
-Another study showed $8.08 million in app delivery savings and $5.97 million in operational efficiencies over three years;
+• Reduced costs: Because low-code builds apps 5 to 10 times faster, costs fall and fewer developers are needed.
+Forrester’s Total Economic Impact studies found companies achieved 260 to 506% ROI over three years with payback under 6 months.
+One composite organization avoided hiring two developers, adding roughly $4.4 million in business value, while another study showed $8.08 million in app delivery savings over three years.

-• Fight Technical Debt: With low-code, you can partake in every development step much faster, instead of skipping them for faster time-to-market.
-Low-code enforces best practices through built-in templates and patterns, helping you move fast without cutting corners;
+• Fighting technical debt: Low-code lets you move through every development step quickly instead of skipping them for speed, and it enforces best practices through built-in templates and patterns.

-• Higher productivity: Low-code development shortens time-consuming processes from months to days, even minutes.
-This removes the temporal barrier to innovation.
-Studies show developers using low-code report 40% higher job satisfaction due to reduced mundane tasks;
+• Higher productivity: Low-code shortens time-consuming processes from months to days.
+Studies show developers using low-code report 40% higher job satisfaction thanks to fewer mundane tasks.

-With all the benefit, low-code has been said to be the future of digital transformation.
-McKinsey research shows organizations embracing citizen development and low-code score 33% higher on innovation metrics.
-According to Gartner’s latest forecasts, by 2026, developers outside formal IT departments will account for 80% of the user base for low-code tools: up from 60% in 2021.
-More dramatically, Gartner predicts that by 2029, enterprise low-code application platforms (LCAPs) will be used in 80% of mission-critical applications globally, up from just 15% in 2024.
+These benefits are why low-code is so often called the future of digital transformation.
+McKinsey research shows organizations that embrace citizen development and low-code score 33% higher on innovation metrics.
+Gartner forecasts that developers outside formal IT will make up 80% of the low-code user base by 2026, up from 60% in 2021, and predicts that by 2029, low-code application platforms will power 80% of mission-critical applications globally, up from just 15% in 2024.

 What are the types of low-code development?